needle-mirror/com.unity.netcode/Documentation~/ghost-spawning.md

 that matches the new received ghosts with any of the client predicted spawned ones, based by their types and spawning tick (should be within 5 ticks).

 You can implement a custom classification with more advanced logic than this to override the default behaviour.

+#### Specify specific rollback options for predicted spawned ghosts
+When a ghost is predicted by the client (owner-predicted or predicted ghost modes), it is possible to specify how predicted spawned ghost handle [prediction and rollback](prediction-high-level-explanation.md#rollback-and-replay) until the auhtoritative spawned ghost has been confirmed and received by the client.

+By checking the "Rollback Predicted Spawned Ghost State" toggle in the Ghost Authoring component inspector,
+the unclassified spawned ghosts on the client roll back and resimulate its state starting from its spawn tick when a new snapshots (that must contains predicted ghost) is received from the server.

+This can alleviate some misprediction error due to ghost-ghost interaction (see [prediction error and mitigation](prediction-details.md#predicted-spawn-interactions-with-other-predicted-ghosts))

 #### Adding your own classification system
 To override the default client classification you can create your own classification system.
 The system is required to: